centreon/centreon-documentation/en/alerts-notifications/resources-status.md

 ![image](../assets/alerts/resources-status/resources-status-acknowledgement.gif)

 > Only "non-ok" resources can be acknowledged
-> You can not acknowledge a resource already acknowledged
+> You cannot acknowledge a resource already acknowledged

 When a resource is acknowledged, the alert is not visible anymore in the "Unhandled problems" filter and notifications for this resource are stopped.